Sjmarf/ember/README.md

 # WIP.
 This isn't meant to be used yet.

-Ember is a GUI library for [Pygame CE](https://github.com/pygame-community/pygame-ce).
+Ember is a UI library for [Pygame CE](https://github.com/pygame-community/pygame-ce).
 Learn how to get started on the docs page.

 # Installation